TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

    Description
          Inserts one or more (Java)Scripts in <script> tags.
+         With :ref:`setup-config-movejsfromheadertofooter` set to TRUE all files will be moved to the footer.
          The file definition must be a valid "resource" data type, otherwise nothing is inserted.
 This means that remote files cannot be referenced (i.e. using "http://..."), except by using the ".external" property.

-         **Please note:** Having :ref:`config.moveJsFromHeaderToFooter <setup-config-movejsfromheadertofooter>`
-         activated moves all files to the footer.

          Each file has *optional properties*: